tarantool/tarantool/README.md

    non-blocking I/O, access to external databases, etc

 Key features of the database:
+ * ANSI SQL, including views, joins, referential and check constraints
  * MsgPack data format and MsgPack based client-server protocol
- * two data engines: 100% in-memory with optional persistence and a 2-level disk-based B-tree, to use with large data sets
+ * two data engines: 100% in-memory with optional persistence and an own implementation of LSM-tree, to use with large data sets
  * multiple index types: HASH, TREE, RTREE, BITSET
  * asynchronous master-master replication
  * authentication and access control